Celebrating 50 Years Of Service in Western Canada

 When it comes to vehicle tires, there are numerous options to consider.
-And not all tires are made equal.
 It’s critical to obtain the correct tires for your vehicle once you’ve determined whether you run an LT, SUV, or CUV.
 Moreover, having the right tires for your truck can help with a smooth ride, gas mileage, and even tire longevity.

 Understanding the various tire tread styles can help you pick the ideal tires for your car and driving pattern.

 Summer tires are designed to provide exceptional traction on both wet and dry surfaces.
-Summer tires are typically excellent at repelling hydroplaning.
+They are typically excellent at repelling hydroplaning.
 They are not, nonetheless, intended for usage in snow or mild ice.
-Summer tires are most commonly seen on high-performance automobiles.
+Summer tires used on high-performance automobiles.